nextflow-io/nextflow/docs/container.rst

     This feature requires Nextflow version ``21.03.0-edge`` or later and Charliecloud ``v0.22`` or later.

 .. warning::
-    This is an incubating feature.
-The use in production environment is not recommended.
+    This feature is experimental.
+Using it in a production environment is not recommended.

 Prerequisites
 -------------